Sinhapura: Identification

-Mahavamsa mentions that Sinhapura was founded in Lala, but does not mention the exact location of Lala.
+Mahavamsa mentions that Sinhapura was founded in Lala, but does not mention the exact location of Lala, according to some scholars, the "Lala region" is actually the present-day Rarh region of Bengal, which was referred to as Lala in the past.
 Scholars who believe the legend of Prince Vijaya to be semi-historical have tried to identify the legendary Sinhapura with several modern places in India.